kanghui-learning/kanghui-learning.github.io/_pages/about.md

 <i class="fas fa-newspaper"></i> News
 ======
+- 08/2025: I was honored to have been selected as a Fellow in the Entrepreneurship Fellowship Program at UConn, looking forward to the one-year journey!
 - 05/2025: I was honored to receive the Predoctoral Honorable Mention from the School of Computing at UConn!
 - 05/2025: Our tutorial [Multi-modal Time Series Analysis: A Tutorial and Survey](https://arxiv.org/abs/2503.13709) was accepted by [KDD 2025](https://kdd2025.kdd.org/)!
 - 08/2024: I joined [UConn DSIS Lab](https://github.com/UConn-DSIS) and received the UConn CSE Graduate Fellowship.